Germany: Antisemitism is 'daily reality,' says musician Gil Ofarim | DW | 18.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 A recent incident involving the Jewish musician Gil Ofarim has sparked debate about antisemitism in Germany.
-Media have cast doubt on part of his account, but he says that does not detract from its seriousness.
+Media have cast doubt on part of his account, but he says that does not detract from the gravity of the case.

 In recent weeks, the issue of antisemitism in Germany has been hotly debated following an incident involving German musician Gil Ofarim.

 In a video published on Instagram, Ofarim described the incident.
 In it, he is clearly wearing a Star of David necklace.
-It has since been viewed millions of times, and has reignited the debate about hostility toward Jews in Germany.
-The video sparked outrage across Germany and among Jewish groups.
+The video has since been viewed millions of times and has reignited the debate about hostility toward Jews in Germany.
+The alleged incident sparked outrage across Germany and among Jewish groups.

-The hotel has apologized to him; but the employee involved has filed a defamation lawsuit against Ofarim.
+The hotel has apologized to him, but the employee involved has filed a defamation lawsuit against Ofarim.
 The employee has a different account of the incident.
 The public prosecutor's office also received a complaint against the hotel employee from a third party who was not involved, for incitement of hatred.
-They are already investigating the incident.
+The incident is being investigated.

 Now, some German media are casting doubt on whether the singer's story checks out.

-Over the weekend, the Bild tabloid, along with the Leipziger Volkszeitung newspaper, reported that the surveillance videos showed that the musician was not wearing the Star of David necklace as he had claimed.
+Over the weekend, the Bild tabloid, along with the Leipziger Volkszeitung newspaper, reported that surveillance videos in the hotel showed that the musician was not wearing the Star of David necklace as he had claimed.

 "Several videos have been have been seized from surveillance cameras," a spokesman for the Leipzig public prosecutor's office told the German Press Agency (DPA) on Sunday.
 "What exactly can be seen in the video is part of the ongoing investigation," the spokesman told the agency.